 During sunny weekends in summer, you will find a lot of Parisians sitting on the banks, relaxing and enjoying a quiet moment far from the busy city life.

 This is an ideal walk to leave the hustle of the city in the middle of nature.
-La Coulée Verte was once a set of railway tracks which are now abandoned and gives a perfect example of regenerated abandoned places.
-Nowadays, it’s a peaceful and charming walk on a few miles among trees and green nature.
+La Coulée Verte was once a set of railway tracks that are now abandoned and gives a perfect example of regenerated abandoned places.
 The landscape is protected from the urbanized city life and you can discover a biological and green side of the city.

 A good half of the Coulée Verte will allow you to overlook the city.
 After the footbridges, the walk back down to the street level, you will also pass under small tunnels.
-In short, you will understand, the walk is far from being monotonous, but little know from the tourists, it’s really one of the hidden gems in Paris!
+In short, you will understand, the walk is far from being monotonous is just amazing!